Optimal size for emergence of self-replicating polymer system: I. Introduction

 In this scenario, a polymer has to be long enough to function as a catalyst.
 In general, without catalysts, a chemical reaction to synthesize such a long polymer is extremely slow, while polymers, even if they are synthesized, are constantly degraded or diffused out.
 The synthesis can overcome possible degradation or diffusion only under catalysts (enzyme for protein; ribozyme for RNA) that accelerate the reaction by $10^7 \sim {10}^{19}$ \cite{wolfenden2001depth}.
 To sustain such a catalytically active state, a certain amount of catalysts is needed, which in turn is only synthesized from catalysts.
 Hence, the reaction system with autocatalytic polymers is expected to exhibit bi-stability between the inactive state with almost no catalysts and the active state with abundant catalysts that reproduce themselves.
 In fact, the importance of the transition from the inactive to active state for the emergence of a primitive replicating system has already been pointed out in the seminal work by Dyson \cite{dyson1985origins}, while catalytic reaction networks have also been extensively studied \cite{eigen1979hypercycle, farmer1986autocatalytic, boerlijst1991spiral, jain1998autocatalytic, segre2000compositional, kaneko2005recursive}.
 Here, we study this problem by considering a simple autocatalytic polymerization process, with an aim to obtain the time required for the transition from the inactive to active states.

 The existence of bistable states and the transition to a catalytically active state has been discussed recently \cite{giri2012origin,wu2009origin}.
 In these studies, the rate equation of the concentrations of the monomers and polymers were often adopted.
-However, when considering the emergence of catalytic polymers, the number of molecules with negligible fluctuations may not be so large.
+However, at the stage of the emergence of catalytic polymers, the number of molecules may not be so large, and the fluctuations are not negligible.
+Hence the description by rate equation may not be appropriate.
 These fluctuations enable the transition across the barrier between the two states.
 Hence, we adopt a stochastic model with random collisions of molecules to investigate the transition.

-The effects of fluctuations due to the smallness in molecule number have attracted considerable attention in chemical reaction dynamics \cite{togashi2001transitions,awazu2007discreteness, ohkubo2008transition, dauxois2009enhanced,biancalani2014noise,jafarpour2015noise, saito2015theoretical}.
+The effects of fluctuations due to the smallness in molecule number have attracted considerable attention in chemical reaction dynamics \cite{togashi2001transitions,awazu2007discreteness, ohkubo2008transition, dauxois2009enhanced, biancalani2014noise, jafarpour2015noise, saito2015theoretical}.
 The change in the steady distribution as well as the relaxation dynamics around the steady state have been studied with respect to the decrease in the system size.
 However, here, we are interested in the transient time course and statistics for the transition.
 We study the system-size dependence of the transition time in several models for stochastic polymerization reaction dynamics, in order to find the optimal size that minimizes the transition.
 We then show that this time is estimated by the inverse of the concentration of the catalytic polymer at the unstable fixed point in the reaction rate equation.
 We will also explain the origin of this inverse law, and discuss its relevance to the origins of life.